 A fifth generation Vancouverite, Geordie volunteers and serves on numerous educational and non-profit boards and committees.
 He is a Gwich’in (Northwest Territories/Yukon Dene/Métis) and is active in the Aboriginal legal community.

-Tiara Létourneau is a Commercial Account Manager for Aboriginal Markets with the Royal Bank of Canada, and a Masters Candidate in Development Studies.
-With a Bachelor of Commerce from the University of Alberta, Tiara traveled abroad to work in the field of international development, specializing in Micro-finance and Business Development Services for micro-entrepreneurs.
-In 2007 Tiara was awarded a Rotary Ambassadorial Scholarship for a Masters in South Africa, and in 2008 a Paul Harris Fellowship.
-Her masters research on the “informal economy” in South African townships, deepened her understanding of survival based entrepreneurship and poverty issues.
-Tiara’s interest in economic development and financial services extends from her passion for proactive citizenship and global prosperity.
-She has always been an active member of civil society, and has held leadership positions in a variety of organizations including Canada25, the Women’s International League for Peace and Freedom, and 4-H Canada.
-She is also a Director and Chair for Sustainable Economic Development with Compassionate Eye Foundation.
-Tiara currently resides in Vancouver with her three-year-old daughter.
+Tiara Letourneau is passionate about enterprise risk management and international policy in financial services.
+She is currently undertaking a Masters in Finance at Cambridge University in the UK.
+Tiara has a background in international development, microfinance, and commercial and retail banking.
+In 2005 Tiara traveled abroad to work in the field of international development, specializing in Micro-finance and Business Development Services for micro-entrepreneurs.
+In 2007 she was awarded a Rotary Ambassadorial Scholarship for a Masters in South Africa, and in 2008 a Paul Harris Fellowship.
+Tiara’s interest in economic development and sustainable financial services extends from her passion for proactive citizenship and global prosperity.
+She has always been an active member of civil society, and has held leadership positions in a variety of organizations including Canada25, 4-H Canada, and the Compassionate Eye Foundation for international development.